hitmantb/fo4vrmto/README.md

 - Character builds, especially with legendary crafting thanks to ECO, is deep and satisfying.
 You can still build a very powerful character, but the enemy will always be able to kill you quickly on higher difficulties.
 Being able to take 4 bullets instead of 2, is not the same as being able to take 4 fireballs instead of 2 in Skyrim
 - Highly recommend you enable SKK Stalker halo tape!
 It is the best random enemy spawner and really keeps you on your toes
 - You can lower the difficulty any time, cheat terminal is also included to quickly try out new guns, SKK respec is included to try new builds

+## **Mod Settings**

+FRIK
+- Use FRIK holo tape in inventory to calibrate your height
+- You can move your view forward if you have hair/armor in your view, or enable headless mode although it will lower your difficulties as it reduces your hit box and makes you immune to head shots
+- The weapon positions are adjusted for static gripping which should always be on, there are a lot of custom edits to the weapon custom patches and I will not support anything other than static gripping

+Virtual holsters
+- Have a weapon in your hand.
+Move it over a holster sphere, feel light buzz on the controller.
+- Hold Favorites button until bigger buzz, now the weapon is assigned to that holster.
+- Now you can pick up the weapon from holster with Grip Or A button.aka "Use" button, same that opens doors.
+Same button to put the weapon pack to holster
+- To remove/empty weapon from holster, hold Favorites button with empty hands over the holster sphere until a big buzz informs that holster is empty and ready for a different weapon

+Virtual chems
+- With your left hand pick up stimpaks from your left ear and stab em in your right hand!
+Inhale all accidentally picked up jets!

 ## **Updating to New Version**